learn-co-curriculum/phase-1-json-server-project-guidelines/README.md

 ### Project Requirements

-1. Your app must be a HTML/CSS/JS frontend that accesses data from an API created with JSON-Server.
+1. Your app must be a HTML/CSS/JS frontend that accesses data from an API created with `json-server`.
    All interactions between the client and the API should be handled asynchronously and use JSON as the communication format.